rafael2k/bitdance-pc_metric/README.md

 BitDance: Low Complexity Point Cloud Quality Assessment Metric

-BitDance is a fast, OpenMP optimized implementation of ((mention article name and reference when published))
+BitDance is a fast, OpenMP optimized implementation of ((mention SPL IEEE article name and reference when published))

+This repository contains the code for all discussed algorithms in the article.
+The C++ code produces three binaries: bitdance_pcqa, create_normals and optimize_voxel_size.
+The bitdance_pcqa calculates the color and geometry PC feature statistics; create_normals creates PCs with oriented normals; and optimize_voxel_size uses a parameterized heuristic and constant to provide a voxel size for a given PC.

 ## Compilation

 This code depends on the Open3D library: https://github.com/intel-isl/Open3D

+In order to compile the code, written in C++, open the Makefile, adjust it your preferred C++ compiler, set to your Open3D installation prefix path, and run:

+    make

 ## Usage